 He was holstering his pistol and rushing to help her himself, even as the creature sunk its teeth into her arm.

 She didn’t cry out, or give any indication of her pain, so it might not have broken the skin, but Jonathan couldn’t be certain.
-All he could do was watch as Kass hurried back to help Miss Monday.
-The formidable mechanic managed to break the creature’s hold on Miss Monday, and with her rusty pipe, smash its brains in.

-By now, even the slowest of the zombies were closing in on them, but the airship had descended enough that they could now reach the ladder.
+All he could do was watch as Kas hurried back to help Miss Monday.
+The formidable mechanic managed to break the creature’s hold on Miss Monday, and with her katana, carve a hole in its skull.By now, even the slowest of the zombies were closing in on them, but the airship had descended enough that they could now reach the ladder.
 He helped Monday to her feet, and shouted for her to go first.

-He raised his weapon as the zombies narrowed the gap, forming a tight circle with Kass, Kip, and Roderick, while Miss Monday climbed.
+He raised his weapon as the zombies narrowed the gap, forming a tight circle with Kas, Kip, and Roderick, while Miss Monday climbed.
 He fired into the throng, just barely hitting his target.

 “You next, Roderick,” he shouted.